The Inverse of a 2×2 Matrix

 Example 3: Find or solve the inverse of matrix , if it exists.

-This is a great example where the determinant is neither +1 nor −1 which would usually result to an inverse matrix having rational or fractional entries.
+This is a great example where the determinant is neither +1 nor −1 which would usually result in an inverse matrix having rational or fractional entries.
 I must admit that the majority of problems given by teachers to students about the inverse of a 2×2 matrix is similar to this.

 Here we go…